-(20 U.S.C. section 1415(i); 34 C.F.R. section 300.518; Education Code section 56505(d).)
+(20 U.S.C. section 1415(j); 34 C.F.R. section 300.518; Education Code section 56505(d).)

-INTERIM ALTERNATIVE EDUCATIONAL SETTINGS DISCIPLINE PROCEDURES without disabilities) and for additional removals of not more than ten (10) consecutive school days in that same school year for separate incidents of misconduct.
+INTERIM ALTERNATIVE EDUCATIONAL SETTINGS DISCIPLINE PROCEDURES

+School personnel may change the placement of your child if he or she violates a code of student conduct to (1) an appropriate interim alternative educational setting; (2) another educational setting, or (3) suspend your child for not more than ten (10) consecutive school days (to the extent such alternatives would be applied to children without disabilities) and for additional removals of not more than ten (10) consecutive school days in that same school year for separate incidents of misconduct.
 If school personnel seek a change in placement that exceeds more than ten (10) school days in the same school year, school personnel must determine if the behavior that gave rise to the violation of the code of student conduct is a manifestation of your child's disability.
 If a determination is made that the behavior is not a manifestation of your child's disability, school personnel may discipline your child under the same procedures applicable to children without disabilities.